-The Information Technology Department is responsible for the administration and support of technology architecture, hardware, software, voice data, and video infrastructure for City staff and officials.
-The Department oversees the automation, installation, maintenance, management, integration, and security of the City's digital and physical network system mainframe.
+The Information Technology Department is responsible for administering and supporting technology architecture, hardware, software, voice data, and video infrastructure for City staff and officials.
+The Department also oversees the automation, installation, maintenance, management, integration, and security of the City's digital and physical network system mainframe.